 Instructor: Dr. Marjan Orang

-Office Location: DMH 214

 Email: marjan.orang@sjsu.edu

-Office Hours: Wed 6pm-7pm and by appointment
+Office Hours: by appointment @ https://sjsu.zoom.us/j/2846671522

-Class Days/Time: MW 7:30am-8:45am
+Class Days/Time: Online

-Classroom: DMH 161

 Course Description

 Mathematics is certainly important in terms of the expression and communication of ideas in economics.
 A thorough knowledge of mathematics is indispensable for understanding almost all fields of economics, including both applied and theoretical fields.
 This class is designed to provide the appropriate mathematical tools for your career growth in economics or any other analytical field.
 The formal derivations of the mathematical tools needed will be the heart of this class.
 Economic concepts and models can often be easily and precisely described in terms of mathematical notation when words and graphs would fail or mislead us so the intent of this course is to teach you the language of mathematics and how to use it to better understand economics.
 Therefore, as applications of the mathematical concepts covered in class, examples and motivation will be drawn from important topics in economics.
 Topics covered in this class include, derivatives of functions of one and several variables, interpretations of the derivative, convexity, constrained and unconstrained single and multivariable optimization, linear regression, matrix and vector algebra and linear programming (time permitting).